 What defines “liberalism” today, and how has liberalism evolved over the past centuries?
-The ideology of liberalism contains many contradictions, making its definition (and history) a convoluted one.
 The further liberalism strays from human reason, a true anthropology, and moral culture, the harder it becomes for liberals to coherently advocate for life and liberty.
 In his book Why Liberalism Failed, Patrick Deneen tackles the challenge of pinpointing the problems of “liberal order,” but in doing so, leaves some questions hanging.

 In an article written for the Witherspoon Institute, Samuel Gregg, Acton’s Director of Research, addresses some of Deneen’s claims he found unconvincing.